supermedium/superframe/components/state/README.md

 });
 ```

+Note when updating the array in state, use array methods.
+Don't rewrite the
+array because the state component has wrapped the array to detect changes.

 We use `bind-for`.
 We provide `for` (the iterator variable name), `in` (pointer
 to the array in state), and `name` (name of key representing unique identifier
 between every element).
 Then we have a `<template>` which will be used to